ansh-gupta0501/Notes_Assignment/AWSCERTIFICATION/Section-11 Deployments & Managing Infrastructure at Scale/110-BeanstalkHandsOn.md

             - Click next
             - Role name is given **aws-elasticbeanstalk-service-role**
             - Create role
-        - Next, for **EC2 Instance Profile** , this is the same thing, we are going to create a role , this time for beanstalk compute , having these permissions
+        - Next, for **EC2 Instance Profile**, An IAM role attached to the EC2 instances that run your application , this is the same thing, we are going to create a role , this time for beanstalk compute , having these permissions
             ```
             AWSElasticBeanstalkMulticontainerDocker
             AWSElasticBeanstalkWebTier